cassidoo/HTML-CSS-Tutorial/README.md

 	{
 		background-color: #0F215D;
 		position: fixed;
-		bottom: 0;
+		bottom: 0px;
 		height: 60px;
 		width: 100%;
-		clear: both;
 	}

 We are starting to look really hot now.
+If you refresh your page in the browser though, you'll notice that there's a little space to the left of our header and footer.
+Why the heck is that happening?

+I'll tell you.

 Psh like I'm going to write this before I eat another cookie.
 Break time.